Naveenfxinnovation/fx-terraform-module-aws-virtual-machine/examples/autoscaling-group/README.md

 # AutoScaling Group example

-Configuration in this directory creates an AutoScaling group with various options.
+Configuration in this directory creates an AutoScaling group with various options, and it creates an autoscaling group without the LB portion.

 ## Usage